itsMapleLeaf/aspects3/rulebook.md

 Players earn 1 comeback point when failing a roll.
 They can spend any number of them to reduce a roll’s result.
 They cannot use a comeback point on the same roll that gave it to them.
 Comeback points return to 0 at the end of a session.

-## Conditions

-Conditions are any arbitrary status effects that could apply to a character.
-It may impair their ability to do certain things, or empower them.
-Examples:

-- Unconscious - cannot move, talk, or act
-- Paralyzed - cannot move
-- Deafened - cannot hear
-- Energized - increases movement speed, could grant a +1 to -

 ## Skills

 Skill checks: